MJKWoolnough/jslib/README.md

 When the value on the class is changed, the values of the properties and the child nodes will update accordingly.

-The method returns a new Binding that transforms the result of the template according to the specified function.
+The transform method returns a new Binding that transforms the result of the template according to the specified function.

+The onChange method runs the provided callback whenever the value changes, passing the function the current value.

 ## <a name="conn">conn</a>